kubukoz/blog/mdoc/flakes-first-steps.md

 }
 ```

-It's syntactic sugar for the following:
+which is syntactic sugar for the following:

 ```nix
 {